 Whilst catching up with the Dorky Mum I came across her recent My Word for 2014 post and it got me to wondering as to whether there is a better way to make changes in the new year.
 A simple action of finding that one word that you will remember and strive to achieve throughout the year.
 That simple act of finding ONE WORD, just one word… it’s harder than you imagine.

 After giving it much thought a phrase popped into my head whilst I was busy sorting through the mountains of washing ‘Patience is a virtue‘.
 It is something I can remember my Mam saying to me when I was younger, a phrase that I often find myself reciting when I get annoyed or frustrated.

 To those who know me in my everyday life will not be surprised to hear my confession that I am not a patient person.
 Actually, I take that back, I can be very patient is certain situations but in others, the red mist descends and I become annoyed… very annoyed!

-Take work for example, I can be increasingly patient when I come up against incompetence and being asked the the same thing for the hundredth time.
-Part of me would love to think it is because I am good at my job and can grin and bear the niggles that come with any job, however a bigger part of me recognises that I need said job and me blowing my top wouldn’t necessarily go down very well.
+Take work, for example, I can be increasingly patient when I come up against incompetence and being asked the same thing for the hundredth time.
+Part of me would love to think it is because I am good at my job and can grin and bear the niggles that come with any job, however, a bigger part of me recognises that I need

 At home, especially when I’m tired I am my most impatient.
 I snap, I moan, I shout and quite frankly I am ashamed of myself.
 I want my children to look back and remember their childhoods fondly, with love and laughter not with a grumpy Mum.